microsoft/EdgeML/tf/examples/EMI-RNN/README.md

 ## Fetching Data

-The script - [fetch_har.py](fetch_har.py), can be used to  automatically download and processes the dataset.
-The script depends on `bash`.
+The script - [fetch_har.py](fetch_har.py), can be used to  automatically download and [process_har.py](process_har.py) can be used to processes the dataset.
- To run this script, please use:
+ To run this script, please use

     python fetch_har.py
+    python process_har.py

 If `bash` is not available, you will have to manually download the data files.
 Instructions can be found in [fetch_har.py](fetch_har.py).